-11. In their offers for sale and displays, the Defendant Internet Stores share unique identifiers, such as design elements and similarities of the infringing products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+10. In their offers for sale and displays, the Defendant Internet Stores share unique identifiers, such as design elements and similarities of the infringing products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation.

-12. Plaintiff is forced to file this action to combat Defendants' trademark and copyright infringement and to protect unknowing consumers from purchasing unauthorized products over the internet.
+11. Plaintiff is forced to file this action to combat Defendants' copyright and trademark infringement of Plaintiff's registered Beadnova Works and the Mark, as well as to protect unknowing consumers from purchasing unauthorized Beadnova products over the internet.

-13. Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable registered trademark and copyrights.
-In addition, Plaintiff has been irreparably damaged by the loss of exclusivity of its registered trademark and copyrights as a result of Defendants' actions.
+12. Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable Beadnova Mark.
+In addition, Plaintiff has been irreparably damaged by the loss of exclusivity of its copyright as a result of Defendants' actions.
 As a result of these injuries, Plaintiff seeks injunctive and monetary relief.

-14. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts business in the United States, in Illinois and in this Judicial District, and the acts and events giving rise to this lawsuit were undertaken in Illinois and in this Judicial District.
-In addition, each defendant has offered to sell and ship and, on information and belief, has sold and shipped, infringing products into this Judicial District.
+13. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts business in the United States, in Illinois and in this Judicial District, and the acts and events giving rise to this lawsuit of which each Defendant stands accused were undertaken in

+Illinois and in this Judicial District.
+In addition, each defendant has offered to sell and ship infringing products into this Judicial District.